QUASARS06/tpcds-postgres-benchmark/README.md

 # How to run

 0. Update the PGHOST and PGUSER in Dockerfile and pgtpcds_defaults file as per your settings.
+Optionally update SCALE to generate data appropriately (n = n GB of data, eg 1=1GB, 100=100GB, should be integer)
 1. Make sure to create a database on postgres - CREATE DATABASE tpcds;
 2. docker compose up
 3. Exec into docker:- docker exec -it bigdata bash